madara-tribe/light-PSMnet-DiparityEstimation/README.md

 # Stereo Matching disparity estimation with custimized PsmNet

-calcurate disparity with custmized PsmNet more light than ordinaly. input right and left image and out put disparity
+calcurate disparity with custmized PsmNet more light than ordinaly.

+input right and left image and output disparity